Right to a Preliminary Hearing in Georgia

 Most DUI-DWI offenses are misdemeanors and charges are usually initiated by the filing and service on the defendant of a verified complaint or similar instrument signed by the investigating police officer.
-After being formally charged, most drunk or impaired driving defendants are released either on bail or on their own recognizance after a short confinement.
-In most jurisdictions defendants in misdemeanor DUI-DWI cases are not entitled to a preliminary hearing unless they are incarcerated and unable to post bail.
+After being formally charged, most drunk or impaired driving defendants are released either on bail or on their own recognizance after short confinement.
+In most jurisdictions, defendants in misdemeanor DUI-DWI cases are not entitled to a preliminary hearing unless they are incarcerated and unable to post bail.

 While the right to a preliminary hearing is governed by statute or court rule in most jurisdictions, it should be understood that in a misdemeanor case the defendant is constitutionally entitled to a judicial determination of probable cause as a pre-requisite to extended incarceration following arrest.
 Further, to satisfy constitutional requirements the procedure adopted by the local jurisdiction for determining probable cause must be fair and reliable and the determination must be made by a judicial officer either before or promptly after arrest.

 As indicated above, a preliminary hearing is constitutionally required in a misdemeanor drunk driving case if the defendant is incarcerated for an extended period.
 However, a defendant arrested for a drunk driving offense, jailed overnight, and released the next day on bail has been held to have no right to a preliminary hearing unless the local rules or statute so provide.
 Further, Gerstein v.
 Pugh, supra, requires only a “judicial determination,” and not a “preliminary hearing” in the traditional sense.
 Thus, it may be constitutionally permissible for the court to determine whether probable cause exists on the basis of hearsay and without the presence of the defendant or counsel for the defendant.